cov-lineages/lineages-website-old/descriptions.md

 <hr class="major" />
 <p>
 Again, please interpret this with caution.
 Some countries are sequencing much more than others, and so locations of lineages may be at least partially due to this.
 It does not imply direction of transmission from one country to another.
-Sometimes we have been able to examine lineages which we know are circulating in one country by looking at sequences from another country due to associated epidemiological information.
 </p>